NordesTV

-NordesTV is a Brazilian television station based in the city of Sobral, Ceará.
+NordesTV was a Brazilian television station based in the city of Sobral, Ceará.
 It operates on channel 48 (virtual UHF 39) and is owned by the Jangadeiro media conglomerate.

 History

 The concession to create the station was granted by the Ministry of Communications on June 13, 2008, to the Jangadeiro Communication System, in the city of Sobral, Ceará, and 66 days later, approved by the National Congress.

 With the concession in hand, Sistema Jangadeiro de Comunicação begins negotiating the future affiliation of "TV Norte", as the station was known during its implementation phase.
 There was speculation that it could become a subsidiary of TV Jangadeiro de Fortaleza (also from the same group), and relay SBT programming to the interior of the state.
 In 2011, with the announcement that the broadcaster would return to the network of Rede Bandeirantes' affiliates, the group negotiated its affiliation with the channel with the São Paulo network.

 At midnight on April 2, 2012, from the moment TV Jangadeiro starts retransmitting the Band's signal to the state of Ceará, it goes on air in Sobral, through channel 48 UHF and channel 13 of NET, NordesTV, as a new SBT affiliate, initially with a slide with the channel's logo and the audio of the network's programming, which broadcast Programa Silvio Santos.
 In the capital Fortaleza, the broadcaster's signal was provisionally displayed on channel 20 UHF, which before the change repeated Band Natal's signal, until the switch to channel 27 UHF on May 1, on a retransmitter whose concession belonged to SBT Brasília.

 Although it went on air in April, the station's official inauguration took place just three months later, on July 5, during the 239th anniversary of the city of Sobral.
 The station's inauguration ceremony took place at the station's headquarters in the Center of Sobral, where Jangadeiro FM Sobral also operates, and was attended by several personalities, such as the president of the Jangadeiro Communication System, Tasso Jereissati and his wife Renata Queiroz Jereissati, the bishop of the Diocese of Sobral, Dom Odelir José Magri, the municipal secretary of Culture and Tourism, Antônio Campelo Costa, the president of the Chamber of Councilors, João Alberto Adeodato Júnior, the rector of the Vale do Acaraú State University, professor Antônio Colaço Martins, businessman Assis Machado, as well as directors from SBT and journalist Karyn Bravo.
 One day earlier, on July 4, the NordesTV branch was inaugurated in Fortaleza, which was in a container located in the parking lot of Shopping Pátio Cocó, in the Cocó neighborhood, in addition to the launch of the station's programming, which featured the presence of Marília Gabriela, Celso Portiolli, Karyn Bravo and Lola Melnick, representing the São Paulo broadcaster, and the singer Fagner who gave the musical presentation.